ryanhughes18/SWD500_2018/sessions/session2.0/task.md

-# GitHub team Collaboration
+# GitHub Team Collaboration

-The goal of this task is to collaborate to create a website on a topic that interest.
+The goal of this task is to collaborate in creating a website to help inform first year students of important lifestyle and university information.
+The completed website should be published to [GitHub pages](https://pages.github.com/).

 1. Split up into teams of 3 or 4
 2. Make sure you all set your user name on your local version of git.
 From command line type `git config --global user.name "your name"`